 International Wombat Day 2023: Date, Theme, Facts, Significance and History

 Every year International Wombat Day is observed in Australia on October 22nd.
 First started in 2005, the day has been observed annually since then.
-The eighteenth International Wombat Day will be celebrated on Sunday, October 22, 2023.
+The eighteenth International Wombat Day falls on Sunday, October 22, 2023.

 It is also known as Wombat Day, hug a Wombie Day, Wombats of the World Unite Day and World Wombat Day.
 Generally, this day is celebrated by baking a Wombat Cake, Wombat Brownies or Wombat Fudge.
 The main purpose behind observing International Wombat Day 2023 is to celebrate the existence of these amazing animals and to prevent them from going extinct.